cbroms/page-size-extension/README.md

 }
 ```

-If neither the page nor the domain has been visited, it will return `null` for both the `url` and `domain`.
+If neither the page nor the domain has been visited, it will return `null` for both.

 Providing new information is performed through a POST request: